EkaterinShitik/Bioinformatics_starter_pack/README.md

 ### Options

-There are three functions that are used in the main function:
+There are three functions that are used in the program:

 - is_in_gc_bounds(seq, gc_bounds) - takes a sequence in *string* type and check if the sequence falls in the range of GC-content bounds
 - is_in_length_bounds(seq, length_bounds) - takes a sequence in *string* type and check if the sequence falls in the range of length bounds